Germans' rejection of Oxford-AstraZeneca vaccine hinders COVID fight

 Then Germany's national vaccine committee refused to approve the AstraZeneca for people over 65 years old, citing a lack of data from the trials proving it worked well on those older individuals.

+Germany on Thursday appeared set to finally reverse course, as the national vaccine committee formally recommended that the government authorize the AstraZeneca shot for use in all adults, including to over-65s, bowing to pressure from senior doctors in the country.

-Still, many Germans simply don't trust the AstraZeneca vaccine, despite new, real-world data from the U.K. that suggests the shot is actually more effective than the Pfizer vaccine in preventing hospitalization — a stunning breakthrough, according to immunologist Thomas Jacobs.
+But the damage was already done, and it could take time to correct.
+Many Germans simply don't trust the AstraZeneca vaccine — despite new, real-world data from the U.K. that suggests the shot is actually more effective than the Pfizer vaccine in preventing hospitalization — a stunning breakthrough, according to immunologist Thomas Jacobs.

 "We have not a best and second best; we have two very effective and safe vaccines," he told CBS News, referring to the drugs approved for use in Germany.
 He said there could be a "little bit" of simple snobbery when it comes to Germans turning their nose up at the British-developed vaccine in favor of the Pfizer one, which was, after all, made in part by German firm BioNTech.